ndidplatform/api/README.md

 - To run docker container without building image, run command show in **Run** section (no building required).
 It will run docker container with image from Dockerhub (https://hub.docker.com/r/ndidplatform/api/).
 - To pull latest image from Dockerhub, run `docker pull ndidplatform/api` and `docker pull ndidplatform/mq`

+## Logging

+Both main server and MQ service server only log to stdout.
+For log rotation, see http://getpino.io/#/docs/help?id=log-rotation.

 ## Note